ethereum/populus/docs/index.rst

 Populus
 =======

-Populus is a framework for developing applications for Ethereum.
+Populus is a smart contract development framework for the Ethereum blockchain.

 Contents
 --------